 Innovation and What We Know Works

 Over the years, our focus on academic achievement has yielded strong outcomes for children.
 In November 2013, our programs were ranked first in Math and second in Reading outcomes for youth, out of 24 programs funded by the Office of the State Superintendent of Education (OSSE), as determined by an independent evaluator.
-In 2011-12, 57% of elementary and 45% of middle grades students in our program improved in Math, and in 2012-13, 66% of teachers reported that our middle grades participants improved their homework completion.
-During 2012-13, an average of 61% of participants in our program improved in Math and 53% improved in Reading.
+Across all four sites during the 2014-15 school year, 61% of TFS students showed improvement in math scores, and 56% of TFS students showed improvement in reading scores per the i-Ready assessments.
+According to teacher surveys, 67% of our students improved in homework completion.
+In addition, 64% of students improved or maintained their attentiveness in class, 57% of students improved or maintained their behavior in class, and 63% of students maintained or demonstrated improvement in getting along with others.

 Our innovative Cohort Model program design provides intensive, extended intervention through after school and summer camp programs for the same group of participants and their parents/guardians from 1st through 8th grades.